fluttercandies/flutter_image_editor/image_editor_platform_interface/README.md

 The Flutter Image Editor Platform Interface is a platform interface for the Flutter Image Editor plugin.

+To use the plugin, add `image_editor` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 This interface allows platform-specific implementations of the `image_editor` plugin, as well as the plugin itself, to ensure they are supporting the same interface.

+## Support platforms

+Now, the plugin supports the following platforms:
+    - Android
+    - iOS
+    - macOS

+Welcome to contribute other platforms.

 ## Implementing the interface